Great Mosque of Kano: History

 It was moved to a new site by Muhammad Zaki in 1582, and rebuilt in the mid 19th century by Abdullahi Dan Dabo.
 After the Sokoto jihad, Emir Suleiman, who was regarded as the Imam of Kano, led Friday prayers himself in the mosque.
 Subsequent emirs have delegated the authority to an appointed Imam.

 It was destroyed in the 1950s, and rebuilt with British sponsorship.

 1980 Kano riot

-In December 1980, adherents of Maitatsine, known as Yan Tatsine, launched an assault on the mosque's attendees during Friday prayers in an attempt to seize control of the mosque.
+In December 1980, adherents of the preacher Maitatsine, known as Yan Tatsine, launched an assault on the mosque's attendees during Friday prayers in an attempt to seize control of the mosque.
 The conflict persisted for eleven days, initially engaging with the police and later escalating to involve the army.
-The intense confrontation concluded only after Maitatsine and his followers, who were defending their headquarters, were killed.
+The intense confrontation concluded only after Maitatsine and his followers were killed defending their headquarters.
 The officially reported death toll surpassed 4,000, although other sources indicate a higher toll.